 weakened immune system and a higher chance of getting opportunistic

 - Monitor how the HIV infection is affecting your

 acquired immune deficiency syndrome (AIDS).
 HIV infection can progress to

 AIDS, which cannot be cured.

-antiretroviral therapy, which slows the rate that HIV
+antiretroviral therapy (ART).
+This combination of medicines slows the rate that HIV

 - Evaluate your risk for other infections